CodeForAfrica/HURUmap-apps/dominion/frontend/README.md

 ## 🚀 Quick start: Dominion React Front End

 Before we get started, we need to have our back-end application running/already deployed.
-So on a terminal, run the back-end project [dominion](https://github.com/CodeForAfrica/HURUmap-apps/tree/feature/dominion-setup/dominion) as a [HURUmap-apps](https://github.com/CodeForAfrica/HURUmap-apps/blob/master/README.md).
+So on a terminal, run the back-end project [dominion](https://github.com/CodeForAfrica/HURUmap-apps/tree/feature/dominion-setup/dominion) as a [HURUmap-app](https://github.com/CodeForAfrica/HURUmap-apps/blob/master/README.md).

-Once your back-end is running either local or on a server, run the following commands to get started.
+Once dominion back end is up and running either locally or on a server, run the following commands to get started.

 `Note: You will need to update the config dev.js file with the right url for your api/back-end project`